Gaotrees/caffe-doc/The-Data-Layer.md

 ## Blob Shape and Blob Data

 Blobs are defined by two pieces of information: their shape, and the data they contain.
 A blob's shape is it's physical dimensions, whereas a blob's data is the values at each index in the blob.
-As a subclasser of
+As a subclasser of the `BaseDataLayer` or more accurately (`BasePrefetchingDataLayer`), you are required to implement two methods: `DataLayerSetUp`, and `load_batch`, along side the constructor, destructor, and blob count methods.

+### DataLayerSetUp

+The `DataLayerSetup` method is responsible for setting up the data layer.
+This method implementation generally initializes all of your parameters, and defines the shape of the `top` blobs.

+### load_batch

+The `load_batch` method is responsible for generating the data.
+This method implementation generally loads, loads and modifies, or generates new pieces of data.
+The data is then to be stored in the cpu or gpu data for later processing.

 ## The Data Layer Has Power